Rakaneth/tcod-tut-2023/README.md

 * Bump-attacking costs 50
 * More to come

+Among the things that got refactored was the `GameState` class.
+It worked initally until I got some help from @HexDecimal regarding proper use of the World to store arbitrary data.
+In a night of feverish inspiration (and an unhealthy dose of insomnia), I have removed that class and cleaned up all the functions that relied on the helpers there.

 ## Week 3

 Implemented field of view and basic collision detection.
 I adapted the tutorial's method of updating field of view to suit my use of scrolling maps.
 I've implemented some convenience methods on the `GameState` class to make finding entities easier.
 To get some visual feedback, I've gone ahead and implemented a bit of UI, with a message box appearing at the bottom of the screen.
 Enemies can now properly be kicked! ![kicked](/screenshots/kick.gif)